Nakon Nayok is best known for its rivers and waterfalls but there are a few other attractions.

 Nayok Paintball is on the way to Nang Rong Waterfall.
 BB Paintball is near the base of Khlong Tha Dan Dam.
 Go across the bridge and take the next right hand turn.
 Both parks are well signposted.

-on the way.
-The reservoir is shallow but covers a wide area.
-It is a beautiful
+It is a nice drive out to these reservoirs and there are several interesting temples on the way.
+The reservoirs are shallow but cover a wide area.
+It is a beautiful location, surrounded by hills.

 This is a large Thai military cadet training centre but visitors are welcome.
 Entrance is free but there are small charges for some of the attractions inside.
-There is a tourism office at the entrance gate.
 There are several attractions in the grounds.
-The grounds are large so you will need transport.
-You can drive around in your car or you can rent bikes at the tourist center.
-The attractions include:
+When you enter you will be asked to leave some form of ID at the checkpoint.
+A driving licence, Thai ID card or passport will suffice.

 King Rama V Monument: This monument is at the general headquarters of the academy.
 The circular pavilion is a recreation area for the military cadets.
 It was built in honour of His Majesty King Rama V who was the founder of the academy.
 In the center is a sculpture of King Rama V.